-As a leader within the State, you must conduct the affairs of your office in such a manner as to instill public trust and confidence.
-Every appointee shall be true and faithful to the State of Vermont; will not, directly or indirectly, do any act or thing injurious to the Constitution or Government of the State of Vermont; will faithfully execute the office which he or she holds; and will therein do equal right and justice to all men and women, to the best of his or her judgment and ability, according to law.
-Furthermore, all exempt employees shall comply with Executive Code of Ethics, which ensures fairness and impartiality in the conduct of State business.
+As a leader within the State, you must conduct the affairs of your office in such a manner as to instill public trust and confidence in the integrity of State government.
+Further, Appointees have a responsibility to act as examples and demonstrate a civil and respectful tone in the public discourse.
+Every appointee shall be true and faithful to the State of Vermont; will not, directly or indirectly, do any act or thing injurious to the Constitution or Government of the State of Vermont; will faithfully execute the office which they hold; and will therein do equal right and justice to all men and women, to the best of their judgment and ability, according to law.
+Furthermore, all exempt employees shall comply with Executive Code of Ethics, to effectively ensure fairness and impartiality in the conduct of State business.